SayakSaha2002/news-aggregator-html-bootstrap-javascript/README.md

 # 🧑‍💻 Author
 Sayak Saha

-💼 MCA Student, Future Institute of Engineering and Management
+💼 MCA'2025, Future Institute of Engineering and Management

 # 📃 License
 This project is licensed under the MIT License.